 It is important to note that these courses are as relevant to international and non-state school settings as they are to state schools.
 Supporting well-being and mental health are increasingly important topics for all schools and we are sure that all school leaders are going to want to learn about this new standard and new important senior leadership role that has been created by the Department of Education in association with Public Health England.
 Having now designed these approved courses we believe international schools will find the principles and practice will translate well across boundaries and cultures.
 The courses also include personal tutoring to support the design an improvement plan that is relevant to your school.
 Our tutors also have experience of working in and with international schools.

 Please note, the DfE grant for these courses is NOT available to non-state or non-UK based settings.
 However, non-funded places are available on every cohort.

 At Real Training, our Educational Psychologists have a long history of providing training (in-person and online) for education staff development.
 With extensive experience in the field of mental health and wellbeing, you will be guided by HCPC registered and qualified Educational Psychologists.
-Our courses are also supported by an executive head teacher with a specialism in wellbeing, as well as mental health professionals such as an Art Therapist.
+Our courses are also supported by an executive headteacher with a specialism in wellbeing, as well as mental health professionals such as an Art Therapist.

 In order to apply for funding, the DfE has said you must book the course with your chosen provider first, and then apply for the grant by visiting this page and following the links to the online form.

-To be eligible for this first round of funding, you must commence your course by March 2022 at the latest.
+To be eligible for this funding, you must commence your course by March 2024 at the latest.
 At Real Training, we believe that learning should be practice-led and completed over a longer period to ensure long-term retention and maximum impact.
 Therefore, with us, you can take up to 6 months to complete our Senior Mental Health Leadership Certificate and up to 12 months to complete our Senior Mental Health Leadership Advanced Award and you will be making a difference in your setting straight away.
 We are happy to confirm that the DfE has approved these course durations.